 It's really hard to find professional, experienced crew members who are willing to work for free, even when given something in exchange.
 Which generally means that the other option is to rely on less-experienced, or even completely inexperienced people to fill the jobs necessary to put an event together, or put in a lot more time begging and pleading with professionals to take on yet another freebie (we get asked a lot).
 It's much harder and far more time consuming than finding a crew that will be paid for their work.

 Going with an inexperienced crew would be okay if the quality of the work doesn't matter.
-If we're just sending a video feed to a projector inside the venue, we don't need top-tier camera work -- nobody outside the venue is ever going to see it, and it's pretty unlikely that anyone at the venue would know what company is responsible for the video.
-But if it's going to be recorded and posted online, the quality of the production starts to matter a lot more.
+If we're just sending a video feed to a projector inside the venue, we don't need top-tier camera work -- the video is serving a supporting role rather than being the area of focus, nobody outside the venue is ever going to see it, and it's pretty unlikely that anyone at the venue would know what company is responsible for the video production anyway.
+But if it's going to be streamed or recorded and posted online, the quality of the production starts to matter a lot more.

 It may seem at first that it doesn't take a lot of experience to run a video camera.
-And if you're just talking about following instructions on where to point the camera, that may be true.
+And if you're just talking about following instructions on where to point the camera, that may be true in some circumstances.
 But there's so much more that goes into making a video look good.

 ...which brings me to DJP's role in doing pro bono work.

 I want the work that we do at DJP to be something we can be proud of.
 If our name is going to be on a production, I want it to look and feel professional and fully polished.
 The last thing I'd want is for someone to see us associated with something second-rate.
-It would be tragic if a potential customer was to see a video with our name on it that features a low quality production -- poor lighting, bad coloring, hard-to-hear or noisy audio, shaky cameras, etc., and then choose a competitor to produce their video.
+It would be tragic if a potential customer was to see a video with our name on it that features low quality production -- poor lighting, bad coloring, hard-to-hear or noisy audio, shaky cameras, etc., judge us by that work, and then choose a competitor to produce their video as a result.
 That kind of performance doesn't represent who we are, and to have the DJP name associated with that is counter-productive toward advancing DJP's goals of providing a top-quality product to our customers.

 At a very minimum, if DJP does agree to produce your event using a volunteer or inexperienced crew, we're going to require that this be stated prominently any place the finished video is going to be visible: “Produced as a public service by DJP (www.djprod.biz) using a volunteer crew” or something similar to make it clear that the quality of work doesn't represent what we normally do.